-After you have obtained your braces, it can be difficult for you to know how to take care of them.
+After you have obtained your braces, living a normal life with braces can be difficult for you to know how to take care of them.
 Knowing how to properly care for your braces can help you prevent oral health problems and even minimize the amount of time treatment takes.

 Eating With Braces

 Life with braces doesn’t have to significantly impact your lifestyle.
 When you first obtain braces, however, you should take care to avoid foods that could potentially damage your new appliances.
 You should try to avoid chewy foods, which include things like bagels or licorice.
 You should also refrain from eating crunchy foods, such as popcorn and chips, and sticky foods, including caramel and chewing gum.
 Additionally, you should attempt to avoid hard foods, like nuts and hard candies, and foods that require biting into, including corn on the cob, apples, and carrots.
 You can, however, eat soft foods, like pancakes, pasta, mashed potatoes, bananas, ice cream, cake, and more!

 Your teeth and mouth will likely feel a little sore after you first get your braces.
 This is normal and should go away within a few days.
 For pain relief, you can dissolve one teaspoon of salt in eight ounces of lukewarm water.
 You will then want to swish this solution for a few minutes.
 Pain relievers can also be used to help manage pain from obtaining braces.
 Irritation of your lips, cheeks, and tongue are fairly common as your mouth adjusts to the braces.
 The use of orthodontic wax can be put over the braces to lessen the irritation.

 It is normal for teeth to begin to feel loose after obtaining braces.
 After all, the braces must first loosen the teeth in order to move them into the correct position.
 Once they have become aligned, they will cease to be loose.